-I arrived at night at Mallorca’s Palma airport, one of the busiest in Europe, and was intrigued by the amount of ads in German – not in Spanish, the language of the land.
+I arrived at night at Mallorca’s Palma airport, one of the busiest in Europe, and was intrigued right away by the amount of ads in German – not in Spanish, the language of the land.

-“The Germans own Mallorca, they buy everything they can”, explained my French friend Margot, who has a vacation home there and was waiting at the arrival gate.
+“The Germans own Mallorca, they buy everything they can”, explained my French friend Margot, who has a vacation home there and was waiting for me at the arrival gate.
 “But they keep to themselves, they don’t mingle much”, she added.

-The next morning, opening my window in her small but well-appointed apartment by the beach, I was blinded by the intensity of the sun shining over a blue Mediterranean, as in an explosion of light.
+The next morning, opening my window in her small but well-appointed apartment by the beach, I was blinded by the intensity of the sun over a blue Mediterranean, shining as in an explosion of light.
 “So this is what people come to Malloca for”, I thought.

-We had breakfast with fresh local specialties (my friend eats only fresh food, which may explain why I lost weight while there) in one of the few open restaurants in the marina near her place.
+We had breakfast with fresh local specialties (my friend eats only fresh food, which may explain why I lost weight while there) in one of the few open restaurants in winter in the marina near her place.
 Mallorca offers some of the best finger-food in the Mediterranean, and its cuisine – based on pork, fish and vegetables – is famously healthy.

 “Mallorca is big”, she explained, while telling me what we were eating.
-“It’s not only Palma, there’s a lot to see here; each place has its own character”.
-And in the next few days I was going to be introduced to those places by an insider, how lucky of me!
+“It’s not only Palma, there’s a lot to see here.
+And each place has its own character”.
+In the next few days, I was going to be introduced to those places by an insider – how lucky of me!
 What I saw left me totally smitten.

 Palma de Mallorca

-Palma stretches for 20 km around a magnificent bay with a busy port.
-The city combines a well-preserved old town – with many historic sites, palaces (the Spanish royal family summers in one of them) and monuments – with a modern zone with excellent hotels and services, broad avenues and upscale shopping.
-On top of it all sits the city’s Gothic cathedral, a massive structure of 7,000 m2 built on the site of a former mosque and completed in the 17th century.
+There’s a lot for Palma, not only great beaches.
+The greatest landmark is its Gothic cathedral, a massive structure of 7,000 m2 built on the site of a former mosque and completed in the 17th century.
 Going inside, one is left awestruck by the sheer dimensions of its nave, not to mention the rich ornaments and historic spots.
-Palma’s culinary scene is famous, and some of its chefs are listed in the Michelin’s guide as “best in Europe”.
-Many interesting Art Nouveau buildings, churches, museums and art galleries add to the city’s charms, and even in the winter tourists and cruise ships keep coming.
+Palma’s culinary scene is also famous, some of its celebrated chefs are listed in the Michelin’s guide as “best in Europe”.
+All over town, many Art Nouveau buildings, churches, museums and art galleries add to the its charms, and even in the winter tourists and cruise ships keep coming.

 The West Coast – Sóller, Valldemossa, Deià, Port d’Andratx

 The first village we visited was Sóller.
-The sun was high on the sky by mid-day when we got there, and we left our coats in the car to walk.
+The sun was high on the sky by mid-day when we got there, we left our coats in the car to walk.
 Margot alluded to a place in town where she had eaten with her late husband, years before.
 “I still can’t believe he’s gone”, she confided, almost in tears.“Neither can I”, I replied, meaning every word.
 We walked holding each other’s arm in silence, hearing the sound of our boots on the cobblestones, passing by low houses opening to charming back gardens.

-Once we reached Sóller main square we found it busy with trucks and crews of people screaming at each other while moving heavy filming equipment.
+Once we reached Sóller main square, we found it busy with trucks and crews of people screaming at each other while moving heavy filming equipment.
 Easy to see why the place would be perfect for a period movie – things don’t seem to have changed there for a long time: quaint houses sit on each side of an old church next to the town hall, bars and restaurants with tables on the sidewalk face a center square with a monument.
 We found the place Margot was looking for, got a table and ordered coffee.
 I left her with her memories and just sat there, basking in the winter sun with eyes closed, suddenly overcome by a strong desire to stay there forever, never leave.
 Life couldn’t possibly get any better.